 I was born in Munich, in 1965.
 In 1984 during my first visit to Nepal, I came in contact with Tibetan Buddhism and decided to join the renowned November course in Kopan monastery.
 Since then the candle of the inner quest has been a marker in my life.
 I have practised and partially studied Mahayana and Theravada Buddhism, Gestalt, Rebirthing, conventional psychotherapy.
 I also have a diploma in Postural Integration® (a bodywork modality by Jack Painter), and I have a clear interest in alternative ways to heal body and mind and plenty of experience with fasting as a promoter of health.

 Practice and certification

 I first tried yoga at the age of 21 in a Tibetan monastery without any consistent follow-up.
 It was later, at the age of 36, when trying to improve my meditative sitting practice I started my yoga practice, and bit by bit, by looking to improve my seated postures, gradually my asana practice took over.
 Everything then came as a natural process for me, getting an internal insight through physical action was ‘my’ most appropriate practice.

-To this day, I practice, every day 2:30 hours pranayama, asanas, and seated meditation, and continue to update myself regularly in the Iyengar Yoga method in Denmark and abroad.
+To this day (2020); I practice 2:30 hours, six days a week – and continue to update myself regularly in the Iyengar yoga method in Denmark and abroad.

 More formally; I became a certified Yoga Teacher in the Sivananda Yoga Tradition in 2004, and trained by Kate and Ali Dashti in Bern Switzerland, I became a certified teacher in the Iyengar Yoga tradition in 2007.
 In 2014 I passed my “Junior Intermediate level 1” assessment at BKS Iyengar Yoga Centre Copenhagen, In 2019 I passed my “Junior Intermediate level 2” in Arnborg Jutland.